hardikparwana/Adversary-CBF/README.md

 ## Dependencies
 This code is written in MATLAB.
 Following additional packages need to be installed
 1. [gurobi](https://www.gurobi.com/documentation/9.1/quickstart_mac/software_installation_guid.html): optimization library used for solving QPs
 2. [cvx](http://cvxr.com/cvx/): library for disciplined optimization.
-Makes life easier by providing interface to write optimization problem.
+Makes life easier by providing interface to write optimization problems.
 No need to form matrices on our own. **cvx** can use many optimizatiuon solvers under the hood.
 This project uses gurobi which can be set as default solver by typing following two commands on MATLAB command line ([http://cvxr.com/cvx/doc/gurobi.html](http://cvxr.com/cvx/doc/gurobi.html)):
 ```
 cvx_solver gurobi
 cvx_save_prefs